woon5118/totara_ub/server/totara/cloudfiledir/readme.md

 Some operating system filesystems allow tracking of file last access times.
 If there is a full backup in the cloud, then administrator may create a script that deletes large files that were not accessed recently.
 In case the missing files are accessed the contents are automatically downloaded from the cloud store.

+## Installation steps

+1. Install PHP libraries for cloud providers
+2. Add settings to config.php
+3. Upgrade or install site if necessary
+4. Push existing content files to cloud storage using ```totara/cloudfiledir/cli/store.php --push```

 ## Installation of PHP libraries